 Dr. Catherine Kyobutungi, APHRC’s Executive Director, has the following reflections on this partnership:

-“This partnership with ATNI represents a powerful alliance that will transform food systems and promote nutrition equity in Eastern Africa and beyond.
-By combining our research expertise with ATNI’s industry insights, we can develop more effective, evidence-based interventions and policies to tackle the diverse nutritional challenges our communities face.”
+“This partnership with ATNi represents a powerful alliance that will transform food systems and promote nutrition equity in Eastern Africa and beyond.
+By combining our research expertise with ATNi’s industry insights, we can develop more effective, evidence-based interventions and policies to tackle the diverse nutritional challenges our communities face.”

 About Access to Nutrition Initiative

-ATNI is a non-profit founded in 2013 that exists for the sole purpose of transforming markets for sustainable nutrition.
-ATNI believes the private sector has an important role to play in fighting malnutrition.
+ATNi is a non-profit founded in 2013 that exists for the sole purpose of transforming markets for sustainable nutrition.
+ATNi believes the private sector has an important role to play in fighting malnutrition.

-ATNI’s mission is to improve market performance by challenging key actors in the food system – notably industry and investors – to accelerate access to affordable, sustainable, and nutritious food for all, especially for society’s most vulnerable.
-ATNI does this through the development and publication of accountability tools and strategies in close collaboration with industry, investors, policymakers, consumers’ organizations and other nutrition stakeholders.
+ATNi’s mission is to improve market performance by challenging key actors in the food system – notably industry and investors – to accelerate access to affordable, sustainable, and nutritious food for all, especially for society’s most vulnerable.
+ATNi does this through the development and publication of accountability tools and strategies in close collaboration with industry, investors, policymakers, consumers’ organizations and other nutrition stakeholders.

 About African Population and Health Research Centre

 APHRC is the continent’s premier research-to-policy institution, exploring questions of population health and development.
-The Center’s research is led by a growing cadre of research scientists from across sub-Saharan Africa (SSA), driven by the belief that Africa and African-generated evidence must be at the forefront of decisions supporting health and development in Africa.
-Over the last 21 years, the Center’s reputation has become synonymous with research rigor, leadership, and influence.
-It is the Centers’ belief that robust and replicable evidence generated by African researchers will drive the continent’s policy agenda to resolve some of the most critical development issues of our time.
+The Centre’s research is led by a growing cadre of research scientists from across sub-Saharan Africa (SSA), driven by the belief that Africa and African-generated evidence must be at the forefront of decisions supporting health and development in Africa.
+Over the last 21 years, the Centre’s reputation has become synonymous with research rigor, leadership, and influence.
+It is the Centres’ belief that robust and replicable evidence generated by African researchers will drive the continent’s policy agenda to resolve some of the most critical development issues of our time.